nurSamcea/leisure_its/ppt.md

 ## Functional Requirements
 - **FUN-LOC-001** (Geolocation of buses): The system shall continuously monitor and track the real-time location of each bus, displaying this information on the control center dashboard and through online features accessible to passengers.
 - **FUN-STATUS-002** (Bus status): The onboard system shall monitor and report the operational status of the bus, including whether it is out of service, stationary, fully occupied, its current route, its location on the route, any faults detected, if it is stuck in traffic...
-- **FUN-HIST-003**: Each bus shall maintain a local database to log events such as breakdowns, passenger counts per trip, and significant delays.
+- **FUN-HIST-003** (Historical database): Each bus shall maintain a local database to log events such as breakdowns, passenger counts per trip, and significant delays.
 This information must be transmitted to the control center for analysis.
 - **FUN-OCCUP-004** (Occupancy level): The onboard system shall monitor and report the number of available seats in real-time, updating both the control center and the digital passenger services.
 - **FUN-COMM-005** (Driver Communication): The system shall facilitate two-way communication between the bus driver and the control center for urgent information exchange, including the start and end of routes, incidents, and significant delays.
 - **FUN-PANL-006** (Passenger information panel): The onboard passenger information panel shall display real-time updates about the bus route, including upcoming stops, arrival times, delays, and route deviations due to events, construction work, or traffic.